When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 How should I prepare for a session?

-Can I be present at the voice recordings?
+May I be present at the voice recordings?

 Production

-What is Producing?
+What is producing?

 Depending on the project, the producer may be involved in all or only some of these services.